hungtq1016/akiaki-ui/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-There are many great README templates available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
-I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.

-Here's why:
+The AkiAki Dental Clinic Management System is designed to streamline the operations of dental clinics.
+This project encompasses a range of features to improve efficiency and patient care.

+Here's why this project is essential:

-* Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
+* Focus on creating something that solves real problems and helps others.
-* You shouldn't be doing the same tasks over and over like creating a README from scratch
+* Avoid repetitive tasks like creating a new README from scratch.
-* You should implement DRY principles to the rest of your life :smile:
+* Implement DRY principles in all aspects of development.

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this template!
+No single template can meet all project needs, but this one aims to cover the essential aspects.
+Feel free to suggest changes by forking the repo and creating a pull request or opening an issue.
+Thanks to all contributors!

-Use the `BLANK_README.md` to get started.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>